Products made from renewable raw materials

 A number of manufactured products are already made from these polymers of plant origin: shoes, eye glasses, mobile telephones, automobile parts, packaging, etc.

-The Arkema Group has now a large family of bio-based polymers, with characteristics sometimes better than those of petroleum-derived chemical products.
+All these bio-based polymers boast characteristics sometimes better than those of oil-derived chemical products.

 Developing new avenues